How Do I Avoid Paying Capital Gains Tax on Property in Houston, TX: Essential Guide

 What is a capital gains event in real estate?

 A capital gains event occurs when a property is sold or exchanged for a profit.
 This typically happens when you sell your property for more than its cost basis.
-The cost basis includes the purchase price, any capital improvements, and purchase-related fees.
+The cost basis includes the purchase price, capital improvements, and purchase-related fees.

 How can I reduce my capital gains tax liability when selling a home in Houston?